The Kelly Clarkson Show: Production

 On December 15, 2020, the show was renewed for its third and fourth seasons through 2023.
 The third season premiered on September 13, 2021.
 The new season marked the return of the live studio audience.
 The first week of shows for the third season were taped in New York City.
 The fourth season premiered on September 12, 2022.
 On November 7, 2022, the show was renewed for its fifth and sixth seasons through 2025.
 The show was renewed for a seventh season on December 15, 2024.

 Production was suspended in May 2023 due to the Writers Guild of America strike, but there was still an inventory of new episodes that had not yet been aired.
 That month, it was announced that The Kelly Clarkson Show would re-locate from the Universal City Studios in Los Angeles to the Rockefeller Center in Manhattan for its fifth season, moving to Studio 6-A at NBC Studios.
 Clarkson cited a desire to move the show to the East Coast so that she could be closer to her family in North Carolina, as well as her interest in Broadway theater.
 The move also takes advantage of new film tax credits for relocated productions introduced by Governor Kathy Hochul.
 Delayed to adjust for the end of the Writers Guild of America strike to allow the return of writers and to build out the new set (unlike her fellow daytime brethren, Clarkson had not announced a return to production until after the strike's settlement), the fifth season premiered on October 16, 2023.
 The sixth season premiered on September 23, 2024.
 The seventh season premiered on September 29, 2025.

+On February 2, 2026, Clarkson announced that the show would conclude after the conclusion of the season, stating that she wanted to spend more time with her family.
+The Kelly Clarkson Show aired its final episode on August 31, 2026, which featured appearances by her family, and most of the episode being dedicated to song requests from fans and beneficiaries of the show (including "Golden" and her new single "I'd Be Lyin").